 Detroit AREA TALENT Fund

-Qualified students can receive a Last Mile Education Fund emergency mini-grant, limited to one $595 award per student per calendar year, to support their educational progress and help overcome unexpected financial obstacles.
+Qualified students can receive a Last Mile Education Fund emergency fund limited to one $595 award per student per calendar year, to support their educational progress and help overcome unexpected financial obstacles.

 Eligible Majors